hiibolt/KnowledgeBase/pages/SHM Lab Report.md

 - # Theory
 	- ## Primary Objectives
 	  In this lab, we will...
-	  * Practice equation substitution to solve for different variables in terms of other variables
+	  * Practice using a sinusodal fit on a graph
 	  *
 	  * Calculate the error percentages between a calculated and measured value
 - # Data